 The Greatest Hits – Volume 1: 20 Good Vibrations (1995) – this sold a lot of copies in the States and the track listing is reasonably solid, but why buy a 20-song one-disk set when you can get 30?
 Amazon still has it around on disk, but not for download.

 Endless Harmony Soundtrack (1998) – outtakes, alternate versions, etc. , so it’s not really a greatest hits set.
 And since I have the aforementioned box set with similar (although not identical) material, I don’t have it either.
 Still in print and available for download, so somebody must like it.

-The Capitol Years (1999) – a 4-CD box with no rarities; this may have been offered only through record clubs or Reader’s Digest (although it’s on Capitol, so it should be legit).
+The Capitol Years (1999) – a 4-CD box with no rarities; this appears to have originally been issued through those experts on rock and roll, Reader’s Digest (although it’s on Capitol, so it should be legit).
 Out of print, and skippable.

 The Greatest Hits – Volume 2: 20 More Good Vibrations (1999) – assorted hits that didn’t rate being included on the first volume four years before.
 I wonder how many people bought this based on the title only to discover “Good Vibrations,” despite the disk’s title, isn’t on it.
 (Gee, thanks Capitol!)
 Out of print.

 Greatest Hits Volume Three: Best of the Brother Years 1970–1986 (2000) – and if you thought Volume 2 was skippable, this one’s even worse.
 Two Top 20 hits, both remakes of oldies (“Rock & Roll Music” and “Come Go With Me”), and all but two are on the Good Vibrations box set.
 Does not include “Kokomo.”
 (On the other hand, it also doesn’t include their misguided foray into disco, the 1979 remake of “Here Comes the Night.”)
 But it’s still in print and you can download it – pinch me!